li4321/GhostInjector/README.md

-(!! there is a really weird problem in the program which I do not know how to fix, sometimes it works, sometimes it crashes) (for some reason, if you place a breakpoint at line 176 in ghostwrite.cpp, and then remove it and continue once hit, the problem will not occur)
+(!! there is a really weird problem in the program which I do not know how to fix, sometimes it works, sometimes it crashes) (for some reason, if you place a breakpoint at WriteQword in ghostwrite.cpp, and then remove it and continue once hit, the problem will not occur)
 ```c++
 	// mov qword ptr [rdx], rax
 	// ret